The best free screen recorder

 It's the most popular screen recorders for Let's Play videos, but its developers recommend using a separate video editor to convert your clips into a web-friendly format, which is an extra step we'd rather avoid.

 Bandicam is designed specifically for gameplay, with hardware acceleration built in

 Another screen recorder aimed primarily at gamers, Bandicam boasts an interface reminiscent of 2001 A Space Odyssey's HAL and is packed with features including hardware acceleration and an overlay showing frames per second.

-With ezvid, you can record, annotate and upload directly to YouTube without leaving the app
+Record, annotate and upload directly to YouTube, all without leaving the screen recorder

-The marketing for this screen recorder is a bit excitable - it compares ezvid's video editing tools to expensive paid-for packages without mentioning that free apps like Avidemux boast the same options - but if you're looking for a straightforward screen recorder then ezvid is very easy to use.
+The marketing for this free screen recorder is a bit excitable - it compares ezvid's video editing tools to expensive paid-for packages without mentioning that free apps like Avidemux boast the same options - but if you're looking for a straightforward screen recorder then ezvid is very easy to use.

 It enables you to edit your recordings, add slides, change the speed and upload directly to YouTube, and you can draw on screen or turn typed text into spoken audio.
 This screen recorder is particularly popular with Minecraft players.

 5. Rylstim Screen Recorder

 Rylstim isn't ideal for gamers, but it's a great screen recorder for software tutorials